-Growing up in California, Stephanie has been surrounded by the wealth of natural inspiration all around her.
+Growing up in California, Law was surrounded by the wealth of natural inspiration all around her.
 The twisting boughs of live oaks from the hills near her home insinuate themselves into her paintings.
-The chaos of Nature's wild growth, and conversely the beauty of decay, echo in the textures and fractal patterns of her work.
+The chaos of nature's wild growth, and conversely the beauty of decay, echo in the textures and fractal patterns of her work.

-She exhibits original works with regular group shows at Krab Jab Studio in Seattle, WA, and solo shows; and has been a part of group shows with galleries in San Francisco, Nashville, and San Diego.
-Her work has also been included in the Spectrum annual of fantastic art for several years, and at the Spectrum showcase in September 2014 at the Society of Illustrators in NY.
-Her recent work features insects, imaginative plants, and fae creatures, interwoven into a miniature world that is often overlooked, when size and physical permanence is equated with importance.
+She exhibits original works with regular group shows at Krab Jab Studio in Seattle as well as solo shows, and has been a part of group shows with galleries in San Francisco, Nashville and San Diego.
+Her work has also been included in the Spectrum annual of fantastic art for several years and at the Spectrum showcase in September 2014 at the Society of Illustrators in NY.
+Her recent work features insects, imaginative plants and fae creatures interwoven into a miniature world that is often overlooked when size and physical permanence is equated with importance.

 When not painting into the twilight hours, she can be found dancing, playing on her handpan or piano, and hiking around the hills and under the redwood and oak trees.